hylimo/hylimo/website/docs/sequence.md

 ### Frames with fragments

 A frame can contain multiple fragments.\
-A fragment is a separate section inside the frame, i.e. an `else if` for an `if`.\
+A fragment is a separate section inside the frame, i.e. an `else` for an `if` or different parallel branches.\
-Fragments are created by calling the `fragment` function within the frame's callback:
+Fragments are created by calling the `fragment` function within the frame's callback.

+The `fragment` function takes the subtext as its first parameter (e.g., a condition for an `else if`), and supports optional parameters:

+- `at`/`after`: Control the y position where the fragment starts
+- `subtextMargin`: Horizontal margin for the subtext label

 ```hylimo
 sequenceDiagram {